Gifts ‘N Things - Lil' Shoppers Shoppe!

 The six paintings alone sold for $1,540—more than two high-profile items combined: a wine tasting for 25 people and tickets to see a Temptations and Four Tops concert, complete with backstage passes and photo op with the performers.

-At many New York City schools, both public and private, the parent group holds an annual auction as a major fundraiser.
-Along with donations of gift certificates from local businesses and restaurants, packaged gift baskets, and services offered by parents (from chess lessons to sessions with a personal trainer), it's often traditional for each class to make a unique project to be offered for sale during the live or silent auction.
+At many New York City schools, both public and private, parent groups hold an annual auction as a major fundraiser.
+Along with donations of gift certificates from local businesses and restaurants, packaged gift baskets, and services offered by parents (from chess lessons to sessions with a personal trainer), it's common for each class to make a unique project to sell during the live or silent auction.
+These collaborative masterpieces include hand-painted footstools with each child’s thumbprint, bookshelves decoupaged with student drawings, decorated toy boxes, and books and CDs of original stories and poetry.

 The P.S.
 166 Parent Association sends out a list of suggested projects to class representatives early in the year and encourages parents, teachers, and students to get creative.
 Many projects start with inexpensive items ready for decorating.
 They're acquired from unfinished-wood furniture stores, craft suppliers, even Ikea and Wal-Mart.

-Parents have been known to spend thousands on a glitter-and-glue-encrusted object they don't need and can't use, simply because their kids participated and they want to own it or because they want to make a substantial donation to the school.
-"The children get very caught up in the projects and have a lot of pride in their workmanship," Lott says.
-"They hear all about the auction, and it's their only contribution; they want to feel they're part of it."
-The only problem, she says, is that each child knows mommy and daddy are going to the auction, and they want them to bring home the project they participated in.
+Parents have been known to spend thousands on a glitter-and-glue-encrusted object they don’t need and can’t use, simply because their kids participated and they want to own it or because they want to make a substantial donation to the school.
+“The children get very caught up in the projects and have a lot of pride in their workmanship,” Lott says.
+“They hear all about the auction, and it’s their only contribution; they want to feel they’re part of it."
+The only problem, she says, is that each child knows mom and dad are going to the auction, and they want parents to bring home the project they participated in.
 But not everyone gets the prize.

 After a heated bidding war, Perry beat out another family with a total of $1,300.
 "I couldn't quite believe we spent so much, but I had promised Zachary, so we had no cap," she says.
 "The look on my son's face when I told him we won made it money well-spent."
 Plus, she says, it's a beautiful piece of art that hangs in the entryway to her home, opposite her daughter's.
 "It was a great project and a great cause, and it will have lasting memories.
 It will be fun for Zachary to see what his interpretation of himself was at 8 when he's 18."